ogfunkycold/Build-recommendation-engine-with-Amazon-Machine-Learning-in-S3/README.md

 ## Lab tutorial
 #### Upload file to S3

-1.1.
-On the service menu, click ‘S3’, Click ‘Create Bucket’.
+1. On the service menu, click ‘S3’, Click ‘Create Bucket’.

-1.2.
-For Bucket Name, type **‘Unique Name’**.
+2. For Bucket Name, type **‘Unique Name’**.

-1.3.
-For Region, choose ‘US East (N. Virginia)’, Click ‘Create’.
+3. For Region, choose ‘US East (N. Virginia)’, Click ‘Create’.

-1.4.
-Select the bucket which you created before, Click ‘Upload’, Click ‘Add files’.
+4. Select the bucket which you created before, Click ‘Upload’, Click ‘Add files’.

-1.5.
-Select the **day_part_two.csv** file which in the share folder, then choose Click ‘Start Upload’.
+5. Select the **day_part_two.csv** file which in the share folder, then choose Click ‘Start Upload’.

 #### Working with Amazon Machine Learning

 ##### Create Model via Amazon Machine Learning

-1.6.
-On the service menu, click ‘Machine Learning’.
+1. On the service menu, click ‘Machine Learning’.

-1.7.
-Click ‘Create a new Datasource and ML model’.
+2. Click ‘Get Started’ and ‘Launch’.

-1.8.
-For ‘where is your data’, choose ‘S3’.
+3. For ‘where is your data’, choose ‘S3’.

-1.9.
-For **S3 location**, choose the s3 bucket location/file which you created.
+4. For **S3 location**, choose the s3 bucket location/file which you created.

-1.10.
-For Datasource name, type ‘aml‐ver2’, Click ‘Verify’.
+5. For Datasource name, type ‘aml‐ver2’, Click ‘Verify’.

-1.11.
-For S3 permissions, click ‘yes’ about Amazon ML needs read permission for this Amazon S3 location.
+6. For S3 permissions, click ‘yes’ about Amazon ML needs read permission for this Amazon S3 location.
 Do you want to grant permission?

 > Note: You will see ‘The validation is successful.
 To go to the next step, choose Continue’

-1.12.
-Click ‘Continue’.
+7. Click ‘Continue’.

-1.13.
-In Schema part:
+8. In Schema part:

 * About first line in the column name, click **yes** when you see the question: Does the first line in your CSV contain the column names?
 * For	Datatype,	choose	season/mnth/weekday/workingday/weathersit	as **Catagorical**
 * For Datatype, choose cnt as **Numetric**
 * Click ‘Continue’

-1.14.
-In Target part:
+9. In Target part:

 * For target, choose ‘cnt’ as target for prediction
 * Click ‘Continue’

-1.15.
-In Row ID part:
+10. In Row ID part:

 * Click ‘Review’

-1.16.
-In Review part:
+11. In Review part:

 * Click ‘Finish’

-1.17.
-In ML model settings part:
+12. In ML model settings part:

 * Click ‘Review’

-1.18.
-In Review part:
+13. In Review part:

 * Click ‘Create ML Model’
 * For this moment, you will see the message said ‘ status: Pending’, you can test this machine learning until the status go to ‘completed’

 ##### Testing with Amazon Machine Learning

-1.19.
-For Dashboard, click ‘ML‐model’ which AML created.
+14. For Dashboard, click ‘ML‐model’ which AML created.

-1.20.
-For the left panel, click ‘Try real-time predictions’
+15. For the left panel, click ‘Try real-time predictions’

 * For season, you can type 1 to 4
 * For mnth, you can type 1 to 12